java-fast/quad-search/README.md

 Inspired by Lemire's blog post: https://lemire.me/blog/2026/04/27/you-can-beat-the-binary-search/

-Thanks to Daniel Lemire for this interesting idea!
+Thanks to Daniel Lemire for this interesting idea.

 ## Motivation
 Binary search is theoretically optimal.
 Its runtime complexity is `O(log n)`.
 What it means by example:
 - Minimal comparisons, only 30 operations for 1 billion entries.

-So, we can think of this, is there still any room for improvement?
+So, we can think of this; is there still any room for improvement?
 Probably less but still possible.
 Because:
 - Modern CPUs are not comparison-bound anymore.
 - Memory hierarchy and branch prediction dominate performance.

 In this experiment, we take `Arrays.binarySearch` in Java as reference.
-We tried 2 alternative implementations:
+We tried two alternative implementations:
-1. `QuadSearch`: Quaternary narrowing -- predefined blocks are grouped into 4 regions until max.
+1. `QuadSearch`: Quaternary narrowing – predefined blocks are grouped into four regions until max.
 3 blocks left and then continue with normal sequential search
-2. `SIMDQuadSearch`: Quaternary narrowing -- the same process above -- and then SIMD powered sequential search
+2. `SIMDQuadSearch`: Quaternary narrowing – the same process above – and then SIMD powered sequential search

 In both implementations, we keep the `Arrays.binarySearch` semantics the same:
 - If the search value is found, we return the index which could be `[0, n) when array size is n`